 As for two followers, the ``retweeter'', has published tweets about two topics (the 14th and 52nd topic) uniformly and his opinions towards the two topics are mainly neutral.

-While the ``unretweeter'', has also talked about two topics (14th and 56th topic), but he is mainly interested in 14th topic and has positive opinion.
+While the ``unretweeter'', has also talked about two topics (14th and 56th topic), but the author is mainly interested in 14th topic and has positive opinion.

-Although two followers have same interest (the 14th topic), their different opinions elicit their different decision, which verifies subjective model can help better understand the retweeting motivation by modelling not only topics but opinions.
+Although two followers have same interest (the 14th topic), their different opinions elicit their different decisions, which verify the subjective model can help better understand the retweeting motivation by modelling not only topics but opinions.

 \section{Related Work}